Pro's and government

 Today, Permacuture's design methodology is still used to restore landscapes worldwide, make agricultural activities more sustainable, and combine the two.

-The key to permaculture design is observing how nature works and thinking as it does: in (eco)systems.
+The key to permaculture design is observing how nature works and thinking like her: in (eco)systems.
 It also allows for planning for the future.
 The permaculture designer utilizes existing techniques and applies them only when appropriate for the context.

 Different techniques we can use: